Waku v2 Topic Usage Recommendations

 Bridging Waku v1 and Waku v2 #

 To bridge Waku v1 and Waku v2 we have a 15/WAKU-BRIDGE.
-For mapping Waku v1 topics to Waku v2 content topics, the following structure for the content topic is used:
+For mapping Waku v1 topics to Waku v2 content topics, the following structure for the content topic SHOULD be used:

 This creates a direct mapping between the two protocols.
 For example: